Zod (DC Extended Universe)

-Dru-Zod is a fictional character in the DC Extended Universe based on the DC Comics character of the same name.
+General Dru-Zod is a fictional character in the DC Extended Universe based on the DC Comics character of the same name.
 He is portrayed by Michael Shannon.
 Zod first appeared in the 2013 film Man of Steel, as a rogue general trying to lead a coup against the ruling elite of the planet Krypton, forcing the planet's chief scientist, Jor-El, to send his son Kal-El to Earth.
 Zod is punished for his war crimes, with him and his subordinates intended to be sent to the Phantom Zone, but following Krypton's destruction, he and his followers escape and follow Kal-El to Earth, forcing him to become Superman and protect the planet and its inhabitants.
 Shannon's portrayal of Zod has received positive reviews, and the character is considered one of the best villains in the DCEU.
-Zod is set to return in the upcoming DCEU film The Flash (2023) with Shannon reprising his role.
+Shannon reprised his role in The Flash (2023).